jacksarick/Moonbase/README.md

 ## Contributing

 If you would like to contribute to Moonbase, that would be awesome!
-Follow the Usage instructions to set up a local copy on your machine, and then start developing!
+Follow the usage instructions to set up a local copy on your machine, and start developing.
 After you've completed your changes, send us a pull request.

 ## Credits
 * [@jacksarick](https://github.com/jacksarick/) - original creator